Remote Learning and Online Courses

 Accredited Individual Institute Of Leadership and Management Units

-These units are standalone qualifications which can be completed in a day and following the completion of a short assignment.
+These units are standalone qualifications that can be completed in a day and following the completion of a short assignment.
 Topics include

 - Leading Innovation and Change